TricolorHen061/bwbdocs/docs/strikes.rst

 What are strikes?
 ----------------

 When a message gets blocked, the author of the message gets a "strike".
 Essentially, strikes are just a way of keeping track how many times users got their messages blocked.
+The bot uses this number to punish a user if they get their messages blocked too many times (see "limits" section) below.
+Moderators can change this number if they wish.

 Managing strikes
 ----------------